apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 ## ACL

 ACL, often used in combination with outbounds, is a very powerful feature of the Hysteria server that allows you to customize the way client's requests are handled.
-For example, you can use ACL to block certain addresses, or to route certain sites through a specific outbound.
+For example, you can use ACL to block certain addresses, or to use different outbounds for different websites.

 For details on syntax, usage and other information, please refer to the [ACL documentation](ACL.md).